Privacy privacy://junk-mailer-policy

 Depending on how you use the service, you may provide information such as:

-• Email address input used for a run or request.
+• Email address input used for a free daily send, regular run, MEGA run, receipt flow, or support request.

-• Run selections such as category choice, count choice, MEGA selections, or similar preferences.
+• Run selections such as category choice, count choice, MEGA selections, deal/sponsor interactions, or similar preferences.

-• Consent confirmations that you own or control the email and consent to the request.
+• Consent confirmations that you own or control the email address and consent to the request.

-• Support communications if you contact the site by email.
+• Support communications if you contact the site by email or through a form.

 3) Information collected automatically

-Junk Mailer may automatically collect limited technical, browser, and session-related data, including:
+Junk Mailer may automatically collect limited technical, browser, device, and session-related data, including:

 • Browser or device-generated local identifiers used to preserve continuity across pages or sessions.

-• Run and receipt state stored locally so a browser can reopen runs, receipts, and saved states.
+• Run and receipt state stored locally so a browser can reopen runs, receipts, active request state, and confirmation state.

-• Timestamps and event markers such as when a run was started, viewed, refreshed, or confirmed.
+• Timestamps and event markers such as when a run was started, viewed, refreshed, completed, redirected, or confirmed.

-• Local wallet or points state connected to browser-local continuity.
+• Local wallet, point, token, or credit state connected to browser-local continuity or worker balance sync.

-• Basic technical signals such as browser/device characteristics, interaction timing, and anti-abuse signals.
+• Basic technical signals such as browser/device characteristics, page flow, interaction timing, and anti-abuse signals.

-• Cookies, local storage, session storage, or similar technologies for continuity, abuse prevention, feature gating, and operational integrity.
+• Cookies, local storage, session storage, scripts, iframes, pixels, or similar technologies for continuity, analytics, ads, sponsor links, abuse prevention, feature gating, and operational integrity.

 4) Browser storage and device-based continuity

-Junk Mailer is designed to rely heavily on browser-local storage so runs, receipts, balances, unlock states, and related continuity can remain visible on the device where they were created.
+Junk Mailer is designed to rely heavily on browser-local storage so runs, receipts, balances, unlock states, deal-room navigation, and related continuity can remain visible on the device where they were created.

-• Examples may include values similar to jm_uid, run history keys, local balances, receipt states, or authorization states.
+• Examples may include values similar to jm_uid, jm_last_email, run history keys, active run packets, local balances, receipt states, consent states, Deals Room state, or MEGA access state.

-• These values are used primarily for continuity, feature behavior, abuse prevention, and user convenience.
+• These values are used primarily for continuity, feature behavior, receipt history, abuse prevention, and user convenience.

 • If you clear site data or local storage, some continuity features may reset or stop working as expected.